AVEVA/CONNECT-data-services-developer-docs/content/communities/community-view-shared-streams.md

 After a community has been established, you can view which data streams in your tenant have been shared into a community.
 You can view which data streams are shared in one of two ways: from the `Communities` page or from SDS explorer.
 Your access to view information depends upon your assigned user roles and permissions.

+## To view shared streams

+You can view shared streams from both the `Communities` page and SDS explorer.
+Select one of the tabs for more information on how to view which data streams are shared.

 ## [Communities](#tab/communities)

 You can view data streams shared within a community by browsing to its **Community Details** page, choosing a community, and viewing its **Streams** tab.